Mourtz/raytracer-0/README.md

 Is kinda modular, allowing the end user to toggle some basic functionalities like "**un/biased** rendering", "**procedural sky**", "next event estimation" and "**Bi-Directional** path tracing".

-On low end devices the **GLSL** compiler usually is chocking with the amount of code that is passed by the main **fragment** shader making it impossible to run.
+On low end devices, the **GLSL** compiler is usually crashing with the amount of code that is being passed by the main **fragment** shader.
 Of course the amount of computational power needed to run the renderer depends on the complexity of the scene.
-On my current system I have a GTX 960m and the driver doesn't crash that regularly, so anything with a floating point of performance of 1.5 GFLOPS and above should be running fine.
+On my current system I have a GTX 960m and the driver doesn't crash that regularly, so any graphics card with 1.5 GFLOPS and above should be running fine.

-It seems to be working fine on Windows using Angle, Google Chrome is highly suggested as it gives me the lowest render times among of all browsers.
+It seems to be working fine on Windows using Angle, Google Chrome is highly suggested as it gives me the lowest render times among of all the browsers I 've tested.

 ### List of features
 * generative texture mapping